pelikhan/devicescript-adafruit-io/README.md

 IO_KEY=...
 ```

-## createData
+## createData (REST)

-The createData function will upload a value to the Adafruit.io feed
+The createData function will upload a value to the Adafruit.io feed using the REST APIs
 and return the HTTP status code.

 ```ts